wbollock/CrappyAV/README.md

 A terrible CLI AV.
 Grabs MD5 hashes of virus files and lets the user scan individual files to see if they match against known virus hashes.

 **Nota Bene**:
-*Please* do not use this in a production environment or if you're actually worried about malicious files.
+*Please* do not use this in a production environment or if you are actually worried about malicious files.
 It is a student project.

 ## Option Menu